jasonrandrews/arm-software-developers/content/en/docs/AFA/accessing_and_installing_tools.md

 The exact number of licenses for each Success Kit you will have will depend on your AFA program membership.
 Please contact your AFA administration team or Arm account manager if you need confirmation.

-Software Success Kits contain all of the tools Arm provides for developing and running code for your target
+Software Success Kits contain all of the tools Arm provides for developing and running code for your target.\

-- Arm Development Studio
-  + includes Arm Compiler for Embedded and Arm Compiler for Embedded FuSa
-- Keil Microcontroller Development Kit
-- Fast Models run-time license
-- Arm Mobile Studio Professional Edition
-- Arm Allinea Studio

-Hardware Success Kits are a super-set of Software Success Kits, adding tools for enabling architecture exploration, IP configuration, and system debug
+Hardware Success Kits are a super-set of Software Success Kits, adding tools for enabling architecture exploration, IP configuration, and system debug.

-- Socrates
-- AMBA Viz
-- Arm Fast Models
-- All SSK Components
+For more information on the contents of these kits see [this link](/docs/afa/which_tools)

 **Note that as an AFA menber, you are also entitled to make use of [Arm IP Explorer](https://www.arm.com/products/ip-explorer).
-This is covered in a seperate article.**
+This is covered in a separate article.**

 ## Downloading Success Kit components {#download}